onflapp/LinCastorBrowserPlugins/README.md

 [LinCastor Browser](https://onflapp.github.io/blog/pages/LinCastorBrowser.html?utm_source=git) is an app that lets you choose a browser you want to open a link with.
 It works by becoming your default browser.
 When you click on a link it opens up with a menu and let you choose what action you want to take.
 Action can be an application or plugin script.

-# LinCastorBrowserPlugins
+## LinCastorBrowserPlugins

 Useful plugins and samples for [LinCastor Browser](https://onflapp.github.io/blog/pages/LinCastorBrowser.html?utm_source=git) app.

-There are two types of plugins; one that handles URLs (including custom schemes) and the other that uses currently selected text.
+# Download and install zipped plugins

-The URL handler plugins are usually used to open browsers or apps, whereas the text selection plugins do text lookups.
+1. [download zip archive](https://github.com/onflapp/LinCastorBrowserPlugins/archive/master.zip) and unzip it into a directory

-This repository includes plugins you can use "out of the box" or as a starting point for creating your own plugins.
+2. open scripts folder (Go to LinCastor Browser's **Help / Scripts Folder** menu)

-The plugins must be placed into app's "Application Scripts" folder **~/Library/Application\ Scripts/com.onflapp.LinCastor-Browser**.
+3. copy __contents__ of the zip archive to the scripts folder

-## Install plugins using GIT
+## Install plugins directly from GIT

 ```
 git clone https://github.com/onflapp/LinCastorBrowserPlugins.git